 3. Increasing Your Overall Influence

 As previously mentioned, Google ties your social media popularity into your domain’s overall influence score.
 So how can you boost this score without spending a lot of time and money?
 The answer is simple: utilize Klout to see real-time updates on your level of influence.
-Additionally, Klout suggests sharable content that is well-written and should be of great interest to the people within your social network.
+Additionally, Klout suggests shareable content that is well-written and should be of great interest to the people within your social network.
 This is a good way to get your followers to share your content, which in turn will boost the total number of people who see your company’s name.

 4. Discover Who is Talking About Your Company